EwoutBergsma/PYNQ-Z2/README.md

 help(base)
 ```
+3. Run the code.
+The overlay will get loaded onto the FPGA, essentially configuring the internal hardware of the FPGA.
+This simple overlay merely allows you to interact with the peripherals (LEDs, switches, etc.) that are on the PYNQ Z2.
+Note, almost all of the peripherals on the board are only connected to the FPGA.
+This base overlay allows the CPU to interact with these peripherals through the FPGA.
 3. Try to turn on/off the LEDs, and read out the switches.
 You can use `help()` and/or `dir()`.
     - Or, for more information [see the docs](https://pynq.readthedocs.io/en/v2.6.1/pynq_overlays/loading_an_overlay.html).